 In principle, the 380-kV or 220-kV grid nodes are operated in coupled mode.
 In order to avoid short-circuits and ensure stability, individual grid nodes can also be operated in separated mode.
 This is indicated in the line parameters by the numbering of the start and end points of the electrical circuit, e.g. using the descriptions "from A to B1" or "from A to B2".
 Grid node A is coupled in this case, whereas grid node B is operated with the separated nodes B1 and B2.

-The static grid model as well as the corresponding grid map are available under the download menu.
-Please send your inquiries about the static grid model to firstname.lastname@example.org.
+The data table of the static grid model as well as the corresponding grid map are available under the download menu at the end of this page.